It should be possible to discover the art metadata for an object.

 Please let us know whether you want to continue with this request.
 We can discuss it at an upcoming stakeholders meeting if you wish.

-#2 Updated by Rob Kutschke almost 6 years ago
+#2 Updated by Rob Kutschke about 6 years ago

 For what it's worth, I am moving towards a pattern in which I pass handles (by ref) down the call stack.
 If I want to do anything "expensive" with the handle I deference it once and pass around the bare pointer/reference; but I make that decision locally, not globally.
 I also make a judgement that certain low level utilities should see only the bare data product - but that boundary is really a judgement call and will sometimes be wrong, necessitating a breaking fix